JonathanZouari/awesome-machine-learning/courses.md

-The following is a list of free or paid online courses on machine learning, statistics, data-mining, etc.
+The following is a list of free or paid online courqweses on machine learning, statistics, data-mining, etc.

 ## Machine-Learning / Data Mining